nuehm-arno/axolotl-mobian-package/README.md

 # axolotl-mobian-package
-Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.4.
+Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.5.

 This version of Axolotl was built from scratch using the repository Makefile and has the following main improvements:

-- Sending is fixed
+- Rust Backend (crayfish) is implemented
-- Fix Registration is not complete
+- Registration is fixed

-Still, the current way to join v2groups is by being added by another user in the group.
+Still, the current way to join v2groups is by being added by another known user in the group.
 Group invitation links are not yet working.
-[Here](https://github.com/nanu-c/axolotl/pull/460) is a list of things to complete for basic v2group support in Axolotl.

 # Use
 Download the Debian package file with